Cart

 Measured liquor bottle pourers can perform a similar task as a cocktail jigger.
 They are especially useful for busy bartenders, as their pour spouts measure the exact same amount every time.
 This eliminates losses of booze caused by extra drips and heavy-handed pours.

 Whichever style of jigger you decide to go with, make sure the next time you pour a shot or craft a cocktail, you have some sort of ‘thingamajig’.
 Be sure to check out KegWorks’ full selection of cocktail jiggers to find the one right for you.
-Stocking your bar with the proper tools makes a bartender’s life a little easier, and drinks a lot more precisely.
+Stocking your bar with the proper tools makes a bartender’s life a little easier and drinks much more precise.
 Let us know in the comments which type of jigger you prefer.

 KegWorks